BitTacklr/Projac/README.md

 ## Projection Handler

-Your projection handlers should either accept an ```IObserver<TSqlNonQueryStatement>``` to push their SQL statements on or the projection handling methods should return ```IEnumerable<TSqlNonQueryStatement>```.
+Your projection handlers should either accept an ```IObserver<SqlNonQueryStatement>``` to push their SQL statements on or the projection handling methods should return ```IEnumerable<SqlNonQueryStatement>```.
 This is not something that is part of the library.
 This is your code and optionally the framework you depend upon.
 The declarative projection syntax above only supports the ```Enumerable``` approach.

 ```csharp
 // Observable approach - void IHandle.Handle(TMessage message)